Straight-four engine: Displacement

 Diesel engines have been produced in larger displacements, such as a 3.2 L turbocharged Mitsubishi engine (used the Pajero/Shogun/Montero SUV) and a 3.0 L Toyota engine.
-European and Asian trucks with a gross vehicle weight rating between 7.5 and 18 tonnes commonly use inline four-cylinder diesel engines with displacements around 5 litres.
-Larger displacements are found in locomotive, marine and stationary engines.
+European and Asian trucks with a gross vehicle weight rating between 7.5 and 18 tonnes commonly use inline four-cylinder diesel engines with displacements around 5 L. Larger displacements are found in locomotive, marine and stationary engines.

 Displacement can also be very small, as found in kei cars sold in Japan.
 Several of these engines had four cylinders at a time when regulations dictated a maximum displacement of 550 cc; the maximum size is currently at 660 cc.

 Primary and secondary balance

 Straight-four engines with the preferred crankshaft configuration have perfect primary balance.
 This is because the pistons are moving in pairs, and one pair of pistons is always moving up at the same time as the other pair is moving down.

 However, straight-four engines have a secondary imbalance.
 This is caused by the acceleration/deceleration of the pistons during the top half of the crankshaft rotation being greater than that of the pistons in the bottom half of the crankshaft rotation (because the connecting rods are not infinitely long).
 As a result, two pistons are always accelerating faster in one direction, while the other two are accelerating more slowly in the other direction, which leads to a secondary dynamic imbalance that causes an up-and-down vibration at twice crankshaft speed.
 This imbalance is common among all piston engines, but the effect is particularly strong on four-stroke inline-four because of the two pistons always moving together.

 The strength of this imbalance is determined by the reciprocating mass, the ratio of connecting rod length to stroke, and the peak piston velocity.
 Therefore, small displacement engines with light pistons show little effect, and racing engines use long connecting rods.
 However, the effect grows quadratically with engine speed (rpm).